+Method Appeals for Medical Care - Contact Information

+CALL 1-844-827-2355

-Method Appeals for Medical Care - Contact Information CALL 1-844-827-2355 Calls to this number are free.
-Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays and holidays.)
-1-833-460-0451 Medicare Expedited Appeals (voicemail only) This is a voicemail only number that can be used to submit an expedited oral appeal.
+Calls to this number are free.
+Customer Service is available from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exceptions of Christmas Day and Thanksgiving Day.
+(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)

+1-833-460-0451 Medicare Expedited Appeals (voicemail only)

+This is a voicemail only number that can be used to submit an expedited oral appeal.
 If you need to submit an expedited oral appeal, please leave your name, ID number, and the details of your denial.
 We will call you back and confirm the details of your case.

+TTY 711

-TTY 711 Calls to this number are free.
+Calls to this number are free.
 This number is available 24 hours a day, seven days a week.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

+FAX 1-833-949-1888

+Attn: Medicare Appeal and Grievance Unit, or

+Attn: Medicare Expedited Appeal and Grievance Unit

+WRITE Standard Appeals

+Summit Health Plan, Inc. Attn: Medicare Appeal and Grievance Unit PO Box 820070

+Portland OR 97282

+Email: MedicalMedicare@yoursummithealth.com

+Expedited Appeals

-FAX 1-833-949-1888 Attn: Medicare Appeal and Grievance Unit, or Attn: Medicare Expedited Appeal and Grievance Unit WRITE Summit Health Plan, Inc. Attn: Medicare Appeal and Grievance Unit PO Box 820070 Portland OR 97282 Email: MedicalMedicare@yoursummithealth.com or Summit Health Plan, Inc. Attn: Medicare Expedited Appeal and Grievance Unit PO Box 820070 Portland OR 97282 Email: MedicalMedicare@yoursummithealth.com
+Summit Health Plan, Inc. Attn: Medicare Expedited Appeal and Grievance Unit PO Box 820070 Portland OR 97282

+Email: MedicalMedicare@yoursummithealth.com